infinum/wordpress-handbook/Code of Conduct/Pull Requests.md

 You should request changes if you have one or more unresolved blocking or red flag threads.
 You should not block merging if you only have unresolved (but addressed) non-blocking concerns or nitpicks.

+## Comment resolution process

+When a comment is added to the PR, we shouldn't let it block the feature or bug from being released.
+Follow these rules about resolving the comments:

+* Person who left the comment should resolve it
+* Limit the discussion to 5-10 comments, if you can't find a common ground, schedule a meeting with a team to discuss it
+* Scheduling a meeting should only be warranted if there are issues with the code that could influence security or something that could impact the performance of the app
+* Leave a note on the type of the concern you are having
+* In case of minor differences, code owners can resolve comments in order to keep the PR moving

 ## Merging

 You can merge if: